The Brand Supplement: When Hospitals Invest, Branding Improves ROI

 American hospitals are undergoing transformational change.
 Facing the need to provide quality care to more people at an affordable cost, hospitals are changing business strategies, striving to stay competitive – and solvent – in the face of rapidly changing regulations amidst the need to invest in new technology and infrastructure while reducing costs.

 Investment in the face of such change has taken many forms.
 A number of hospitals are investing in centers of excellence, or focused facilities that leverage research and best practices: 82% of these centers are now accredited by the Joint Commission.
-Government regulations also drive investment, as with the American Recovery and Reinvestment Act of 2009 demanding the implementation of electronic health records (EHRs), pushing hospitals “to spend billions of dollars over the next decade to upgrade their IT systems,” according to McKinsey.
-The need for investment has also been a key factor in a trend towards consolidation: the number of hospital mergers has nearly doubled since 2009 because of “ongoing pressure to deliver higher quality care at lower cost,” also according to McKinsey.
+Government regulations also drive investment.
+The American Recovery and Reinvestment Act of 2009 demanded the implementation of electronic health records (EHRs), which led to tens of billions of dollars in spending (at least!).
+In 2017 alone, hospitals spent $25 billion on EHR.
+The need for investment has also been a key factor in a trend towards consolidation.
+Deloitte writes that it expects only 50 percent of current hospital systems to exist in the next 10 years.

 As business models evolve to include investments in new systems, technology, mergers, physician groups, and other improvements, the way hospitals brand themselves must evolve as well.
 Simply making investments does not ensure an acceptable return.
 Investments – and the rationale behind them – must be communicated as part of an overall brandthat conveys the most meaningful benefits to each of its constituent groups.
 For patients and the community, this might mean greater availability of quality and convenient care.
 For health care professionals, an investment might mean a new opportunity to provide care in a more efficient or effective manner.